CM4all/pond/doc/index.rst

 .. option:: --per-site=DIRECTORY

  Instead of writing to standard output, create one file for each site in the specified directory.
-Existing files will be truncated.
+Existing files will be skipped.

 The following filters are available: